 MG Legal's conveyancing solicitors’ house viewing guide.

-You probably won’t require the assistance of our property conveyancing solicitors until you have found your perfect home, and the sellers have accepted your offer.
+You probably won’t require the assistance of our conveyancing solicitors until you have found your perfect home, and the sellers have accepted your offer.

-However, with years of experience in dealing with residential and commercial property sales and purchases, our team are here to offer some words of wisdom in the form of our top tips for viewing properties.
+However, with years of experience in dealing with residential and commercial property sales and purchases, our team of conveyancing solicitors are here to offer some words of wisdom in the form of our top tips for viewing properties.

 #1 Always take a friend or family member along for the ride

-You may be buying alone, or buying a property with a friend, family member or partner.
+You may be buying your house alone, or buying a property with a friend, family member or partner.
 Whoever you are buying with, it can be easy to become over-excited and focus on where your dressing table will be placed, and what colour scheme your kitchen will be, forgetting the important things.
-Who can blame you?
-A property purchase can be an extremely exciting time, which is why our Property Conveyancing Solicitors are on hand to guide you through the legalities, so you can enjoy the process of acquiring your new home.
-So, whilst you may be the biggest property expert in Lancaster (except for of our Property Conveyancing Solicitors, of course), a second pair of eyes will never go amiss when viewing.
+Because of this, a second pair of eyes will never go amiss when viewing.

-It may just be a helpful eye to confirm that, low and behold, everything looks good, or it may be the useful voice of your parent, pointing out a potential issue with your new possible home.
-The second opinion will prove invaluable further down the line.
+It may just be a helpful eye to confirm that everything looks good, or it may be the useful voice of your parent, pointing out a potential issue with the home.
+The second opinion could prove invaluable further down the line.

 Another benefit of having that all-knowing second opinion is that you may have ‘property goggles’ when looking around; you might instantly fall in love and not notice some potential issues with the property.